jezura777/J7W_old/src/pages/blog/poem_broke_up_en.md

 opinion but when he has finished with it, it didn't felt like mine so I implemented just some of his ideas.

-                                Doufám že se líbila, J7.
+                                Hope you enjoied it, J7.